-In current times, more and more people are pooling their resources together and living with extended family members.
-Some of the reasons include financial assistance, childcare, and providing care for elderly or sickly family members.
+More and more people are pooling their resources together and living with extended family members.
+Some reasons include financial assistance, childcare, and providing care for elderly or sickly family members.
 Whatever the reason, living with one’s family can be a great experience if approached with the right mindset.
-However, if expectations, financial agreements, and general house rules are not laid out beforehand, the lack of communication can lead to disagreements or worst case scenario severed ties.
+However, if expectations, financial agreements, and general house rules are not laid out beforehand, the lack of communication can lead to disagreements, or in a worst case scenario, severed ties.
 Therefore, open and honest communication between all parties is essential to keep the home front a happy and welcome place.

 I spent a period of my life living in a home with 4 generations!
 I remember when my daughter was born and loving to watch my 88-year-old grandmother care for her.
-It was the first time in awhile in which she felt needed, along with the fact that she loved snuggling in that rocking chair to feed that beautiful baby!
-Weekend family dinners, live in babysitters, the sharing of household responsibilities were all great perks of such a living arrangement.
-However, as time went on many problems also arose.
+It was the first time in a while in which she felt needed, along with the fact that she loved snuggling in that rocking chair to feed that beautiful baby!
+Weekend family dinners, live in babysitters, and the sharing of household responsibilities were all great perks of such a living arrangement.
+However, as time went on, many problems also arose.
 Financial responsibilities became unbalanced, important decisions were made without consulting all parties, and tensions built due to lack of good communication.
-Therefore, here are some helpful suggestions to follow when making the decision to live with extended family members:
+Out of that experience, here are some helpful suggestions to follow when making the decision to live with extended family members:

-Set clear boundaries for space, privacy, child rearing, etc. I was fortunate that my home was set up with related living quarters, (sometimes referred to as “in-law suites”), which allowed for privacy and some needed separation, that often became a lifesaver.
-Whatever living arrangements are made it will be important to discuss some basic ground rules.
+Set clear boundaries for space, privacy, child rearing, etc. I was fortunate that my home was set up with related living quarters (sometimes referred to as “in-law suites”), which allowed for privacy and some needed separation.
+That separation often became a lifesaver.
+Whatever living arrangements are made it will be important to discuss some basic ground rules early.

-Be respectful of each other’s need for privacy, such as knock before entering a room, do not assume it is OK to go through each others personal things, discuss having company over, allowing someone else to stay in the home, along with anything else that will impact other members of the household.
+Be respectful of each other’s need for privacy.
+Knock before entering a room.
+Do not assume it is okay to go through each other's personal things.
+Discuss having company over, allowing someone else to stay in the home, and anything else that will impact other members of the household.

 Have clear expectations for financial and household chore and maintenance tasks.
-Meaning have a specific agreement as to who will be paying which bills and how much.
-Is it a 50/50 split on all bills, or will you designate specific expenses to a specific person.
+Have a specific agreement as to who will be paying which bills and how much.
+Is it a 50/50 split on all bills, or will you designate specific expenses to a specific person?
 Also, decide on how to share household responsibilities.
-Who is going to do which inside and outside duties, so that all parties are actively working together.
-This area can lead to much conflict if clear cut expectations are not agreed upon.
+Plan who is going to do which inside and outside duties and when, so that all parties are actively working together.
+Keep a chart if you have to.
+This area can lead to much conflict if clear expectations are not agreed upon.

-Living with others is always a challenge, and because it’s family do not expect for it to be easier.
+Living with others is always a challenge, and because it’s family, do not expect for it to be easier.
+Paul encourages us in Ephesians 4 to "walk in a manner worthy of the calling to which you have been called, with all humility and gentleness, with patience, bearing with one another in love, eager to maintain the unity of the Spirit in the bond of peace."
 So have open communication, set expectations of one another, and show mutual respect.
 With those components you can have a win/win living situation!